DisCoTec/discotec.github.io/2022/registration.md

 * Access to all DiscoTec Tutorials on Monday 13.
 * Access to all Coordination, DAIS, and FORTE sessions on Tuesday 14, Wednesday 15 and Thursday 16.
 * Lunches and coffee breaks on Monday 13, Tuesday 14, Wednesday 15 and Thursday 16.
-* Free access to the online LNCS proceedings of Coordination, DAIS, and FORTE. <-- Da verificare
+* Free access to the online LNCS proceedings of Coordination, DAIS, and FORTE.
-* Welcome reception on Monday 13.     <-- La vogliamo?
+* Welcome reception on Monday 13.
 * Social event and conference dinner on Wednesday 15.
-If you need extra tickets please contact us (...). <--

 Registration to **Monday Workshops + Tutorials** includes:
 * Access to all Workshop sessions and DiscoTec Tutorials on Monday 13.
 * Lunches and coffee breaks on Monday 13.
-* Welcome reception on Monday 13.     <-- La vogliamo?
+* Welcome reception on Monday 13.

 Registration to **Friday Workshops** includes:
 * Access to all Workshop sessions on Friday 17.